 messages, layer artists, and other Glue concepts.
 On the other hand it does

 not define specific viewers or data readers.
-The code in this sub-pacakge is
+The code in this sub-package is

 not concerned with specific graphical user interface (GUI) representations, and

 you could in principle develop a completely different GUI than the main Glue

 one making use of the Glue core code.
 You could even use

 This sub-package contains the code for all the built-in viewers in glue, such

 as the scatter plot and image viewers.
 Each viewer is contained in a

 glue.viewers, such as